csswizardry/csswizardry.github.com/uses.md

 Studios](http://duke-studios.com/), a co-working space in Leeds.
 I travel a _lot_ for work, so having an actual office to ground me when I’m home is really important to me.
 Duke has a really diverse set of residents, from accountants to software engineers, copywriters to landscape architects.
-It’s also got [Grub and & Grog](http://www.grubandgrog.co.uk/) right there in the building, which is a treat.
+It’s also got [Grub & Grog](http://www.grubandgrog.co.uk/) right there in the building, which is a treat.
 In the event that I’m working remotely—or I’m working on business and admin tasks—I’ll probably be at Duke.